Data Handling Policy

 Supervisors should direct employees to appropriate training resources, and LITS is available to consult.

 Confidential College information must be maintained in the safest environment consistent with educational, research, service, or operational needs.
 Store confidential data in properly secured locations—see the Data Handling Storage Guidelines.
-If you use a mobile device to access College data, the device must be properly secured with a passcode and encryption.
+If you use a mobile device to access College data, the device must be properly secured with a passcode or biometric access control, and with encryption.
 Use print-release functionality when printing confidential documents to shared printers/copiers.
 Departments and individuals are responsible for ensuring data is backed up to protect against loss due to equipment or technical failures.
 Consult with LITS if you have questions about how to back up data.
 Access to the information and/or the information storage equipment or areas must be limited to those with an appropriate business reason for such access.
 Supervisors will ensure that authorizations for access to confidential information are up to date for their departments as employees are hired, change roles, or depart.

 While this policy focuses mainly on handling of data in electronic formats, handling of data in print formats is equally important.